saveryanov/sheep-and-crocodile/README.md

 sheep_and_crocodile --difficulty=1
 ```

-By default difficulty is 1;
+By default difficulty is 1.
+The more value the harder to play (alias for 3 is 'nightmare').

 ### --emoji